pypsa-meets-earth/pypsa-earth/doc/community/contributing.md

 ### Performance-profiling

-Performance profiling is important to understand bottlenecks and the accordingly optimize the speed in PyPSA-Earth.
+Performance profiling is important to understand bottlenecks and accordingly optimize the speed in PyPSA-Earth.
 We use the Python built-in `cProfiler`, custom decorators on single functions and analysis tools like [snakeviz](https://jiffyclub.github.io/snakeviz/).
 See a detailed example in [this discussion #557](https://github.com/pypsa-meets-earth/pypsa-earth/discussions/557).